Dental Cleaning & Adult Checkup

 How Often Do I Need To Have A Dental Cleaning?

-You should have your teeth cleaned every six months to help prevent tooth decay and gum disease, the leading cause of tooth loss in adults.
+Health patients should have teeth cleaned every six months to help prevent tooth decay and gum disease, the leading cause of tooth loss in adults.
 Between cleanings, be sure to brush and floss regularly and using the correct technique, and try to avoid sugary snacks, which can cause bacteria to multiply.
+Patients with periodontal disease are recommended to undergo deep cleaning first and then come back for periodontal maintenance procedure every 3 to 4 months.

 Will Teeth Cleaning Help Treat Gum Disease?